-The Board is responsible for ensuring that sound and effective internal control systems are maintained within the Group.
 The Group had hired independent professionals to perform a review on the system of internal control of the Group to ensure that the financial and operational functions, compliance control, asset management and risk management functions are in place and functioning effectively.
-With reference to the assessment of the independent professionals, the Directors and the Audit Committee conducted regular review of the internal control system maintained by the Group including the financial, operational and compliance controls and risk management functions during the year ended 31 December 2020 and were satisfied that it is sufficient to provide reasonable, but not absolute, assurance that the Group's assets are safeguarded against loss from unauthorized use or disposition, transactions are properly authorized and proper accounting records are maintained.
+With reference to the assessment of the independent professionals, the Directors and the Audit Committee conducted regular review of the internal control system maintained by the Group including the financial, operational and compliance controls and risk management functions during the year ended 31 December 2021 and were satisfied that it is sufficient to provide reasonable, but not absolute, assurance that the Group's assets are safeguarded against loss from unauthorized use or disposition, transactions are properly authorized and proper accounting records are maintained.
 The Directors will continue to engage external independent professionals to review the Group's internal control systems and will continue to review the need for setting up an internal audit function.

-INVESTOR RELATIONS AND SHAREHOLDERS' COMMUNICATIONS
+INVESTOR RELATIONS AND SHAREHOLDERS' COMMUNICATIONS POLICY

 The Company enhances investor relations and communications through various channels.
 Information of the Company shall be communicated to the shareholders of the Company and the investment community mainly through the Company's financial reports (interim and annual reports), annual general meeting and other meetings that may be convened, during which the Directors and designated senior management will attend the meeting and respond to requests for information and queries from the shareholders of the Company and the investment community.
 The Chairman of the Board and Directors will answer questions on the Company's business at the meeting.
 External auditors will also attend the annual general meeting and to answer any question if necessary.
+The Board has reviewed the implementation of the shareholders' communications policy and is satisfied that it has been effective for the Board to understand the views and opinion of the shareholders through the available channels.